-In personal exploration, identification must be viewed as a stage preliminary to group exploration, which, in its turn, is preliminary to individual personal exploration.
-From identification to individual personal exploration there must be a progressive clarification and broadening of the person image of a youth^(14:16).
+In personal exploration, identification must be viewed as a stage preliminary to group exploration which, in its turn, is preliminary to individual personal exploration.
+From identification to individual personal exploration, there must be a progressive clarification and broadening of the person image of a youth^(14:16).

-5.1.2 Identification (as recognition)(14:3; 4:16)
+5.1.2 Identification (as recognition)^(14:3; 4:16)

-It is necessary to identify the derailed (under-actualized) potentialities of children as early as possible, i.e., already with entry into pre-school and later.
-After identification, such a child must receive early expert support to remove the stumbling blocks in his self-actualization^(14:3).
-Timely identification is especially important because under-actualized potentialities can obscure a child's entire future perspective that includes his vocational future.
-A child's decisiveness and willingness to act can become so seriously impaired by these under-actualized potentialities that he cannot arrive at self-understanding, self-acceptance and self-actualization^(14:4).
+It is necessary to identify the derailed (under-actualized) potentialities of children as early as possible, i.e., with entry into pre-school and later.
+After identification, such a child must receive early expert support to remove the stumbling blocks in his/her self-actualization^(14:3).
+Timely identification is especially important because under-actualized potentialities can obscure a child's entire future perspective, which includes his/her vocational future.
+A child's decisiveness and willingness to act can become so seriously impaired by these under-actualized potentialities which he/she cannot arrive at self-understanding, self-acceptance and self-actualization^(14:4).